Evers419/S3_Portfolio/Portfolio.md

 For web application I build a react SPA that could communicate with services.
 This web application used React for the frontend and Kotlin with JPA in the backend.

+As services I used RaccoonService and HobbyService.
+Raccool requests raccoons from RaccoonService

+RaccoonService requests a hobby from hobbyservice and a name from randommer.io, an external api.

+RaccoonService returns raccoons to raccool.

 ### 2. Software Quality

 For software quality I utilised code reviews in the group project.